ngljcb/ngljcb/README.md

 ## I'm a Developer, Mentor and Host!

-- 🎓 I’m currently studying at Università degli Studi di Firenze, Computer Science
+- 🎓 I’m currently studying at <b>Università degli Studi di Firenze, Computer Science </b>
-- 💻 I’m also currently studying at Harvard University, through online course: CS50 - Computer Science
+- 💻 I’m also currently studying at <b>Harvard University</b>, through online course: <b>CS50 - Computer Science</b>
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play drums and occcasionally do hosting gigs